raresignwork-dot/neoEngine/README.md

 You are free to use it for any purpose.

 However, please note that the author takes no responsibility for any issues or damages resulting from the use of this project.

+## License

+This project is released under The Unlicense.

+Third-party libraries used in this project include:

+- Assimp
+- DirectX related libraries (Direct3D11, Direct2D, DirectWrite, DXGI)

+Each library is distributed under its own license.
+Please refer to their respective documentation for details.